 Exhibition venue: Culturesphere Gallery, Munich

-Project scope: Exhibition concept, design, curation and co-hosting panel talk.
+Project scope: Exhibition concept and design, curation and organisation, communication design, co-hosting a panel talk.

 CURATORIAL PRACTICE